- About CERTI

 A: Student learning is closely tied to motivation, which can be both external (grades, money, other rewards) or intrinsic.
 How can instructors tap into students' intrinsic motivations to learn?
 Here is what the research reveals about intrinsic motivation in the classroom:

 --Involve students' natural curiosity in the learning process.
 Asking questions in teaching rather than only presenting facts improves learning.
 Questions that arouse curiosity about things already familiar to the student are the most effective.
-Go here for more information on the types of questions to use in improving student learning.
-You can also check out the Good Questions Project from the Department of Mathematics, Cornell University.
+Check out the Good Questions Project from the Department of Mathematics, Cornell University.